Pensions and annuities FAQs

 As an example, if you invest £200 a month, the taxman currently adds £50 - making £250 in total.
 This happens automatically if you are eligible for tax relief.
 If you sacrifice part of your salary in exchange for a payment from your employer to the pension scheme, you don't get tax relief on that payment but you do save tax on the salary you have sacrificed.

 If you're a higher or additional rate taxpayer, you may qualify for extra tax relief.
 If this is the case we'll claim the first 20% tax relief for you and add it to your plan.
-You'll need to claim the additional tax relief through your tax return.
+You'll need to claim the additional tax relief by contacting HMRC.

 What will £1,000 today buy after 30 years of inflation?